bellingcat/auto-archiver/README.md

 ### Current Archivers
 Archivers are tested in a meaningful order with Wayback Machine being the failsafe, that can easily be changed in the code.

+> Note: We have 2 Twitter Archivers (`TwitterArchiver`, `TwitterApiArchiver`) because one requires Twitter API V2 credentials and has better results and the other does not rely on official APIs and misses out on some content.

 ```mermaid
 graph TD
     A(Archiver) -->|parent of| B(TelethonArchiver)